5.7. Focus Methods¶

 5.7.1.
 Procedure¶

-The focus search procedure is illustrated in the subsequent flowchart.
+The focus search procedure is shown in the Figure below.

 Fig. 5.21 Autofocus process flowchart.¶